-If you are considering several colleges and plan to choose your school after receiving admission and scholarship offers, or if you are not prepared to make a binding commitment to Grove City College upon acceptance, we recommend that you apply for Regular Decision I deadline (Jan.
-20) or Regular Decision II deadline (March 20).
+If you are considering several colleges and plan to choose your school after receiving admission and scholarship offers, or if you are not prepared to make a binding commitment to Grove City College upon acceptance, we recommend that you apply Regular Decision (deadline of March 15).

-Your admissions decision will be mailed from the College on Feb.
-20 (Regular Decision I) or April 15 (Regular Decision II).
+Your admissions decision will be mailed from the College five to six weeks after your application is completed, beginning in early January.
 At that time, three decisions may be issued: an acceptance, a refusal, or an offer to be placed on a waiting list (for a limited number of students).
 Accepted students must submit an enrollment deposit of \$250 by May 1.
 The enrollment deposit includes a \$150 matriculation deposit, which may be refunded after graduation or upon voluntary withdrawal from the College after matriculation, and a non-refundable matriculation fee of \$100.

-Applications submitted after March 20 will be considered for fall enrollment as space permits.
+Applications submitted after March 15 will be considered for fall enrollment as space permits.
 If space is not available, you may reactivate your application for admission to the College during the following semester.